 A safari in Northern Tanzania is most frequented by tourists.
-Most of the attractions are fairly close to each other and several of Tanzania’s most famous sights; such as Ngorongoro Crater/Ngorongoro Conservation Area, the Serengeti National Park, and Mount Kilimanjaro; are all a part of this safari circuit.
+Most of the attractions are fairly close to each other and several of Tanzania’s most famous sights; such as Ngorongoro Crater / Ngorongoro Conservation Area, the Serengeti National Park, and Mount Kilimanjaro; are all a part of this safari circuit.

 Most Tanzania northern circuit safaris depart from Arusha.

-Day-trips from Arusha to Mt.
-Meru and the Momela Lakes; in Arusha National Park; also offer short forest hikes and canoeing trips.
+Day trips from Arusha to Mt.
+Meru and the Momela Lakes, in Arusha National Park; also offer short forest hikes and canoeing trips.

 Tanzania Southern Safari Circuit

 A Southern Tanzania Safari covers the largest game reserves in Tanzania; such as Ruaha National Park, Nyerere National Park, and the Udzungwa Mountains National Park.
-These game reserves are enormous; with some of the highest concentrations and diversity of wildlife anywhere in Africa; including roan antelope, sable antelope, Cape hunting dogs, and a multitude of colorful birdlife.
+These game reserves are enormous; with some of the highest concentrations and diversity of wildlife anywhere in Africa; including roan antelope, sable antelope, Cape hunting dogs, and also a multitude of colorful birdlife.

 Tanzania Western Safari Circuit

-The Western Safari Circuit covers the Mahale Mountains National Park; which is home to some of the last remaining wild chimpanzees in Africa; and the Katavi National Park; where safari-goers will find the rare roan and sable antelope species.
+The Western Safari Circuit covers the Mahale Mountains National Park; which is home to some of the last remaining wild chimpanzees in Africa; and the Katavi National Park; where you will find the rare roan and sable antelope species.

 Lying in the Great Rift Valley are the inland lakes; Lake Victoria and Lake Tanganyika.
-The habitats of these areas are a merger between Western Africa and East Africa; therefore; the cultures, rainfall, and flora are unique to this small area.
+The habitats of these areas are a merger between Western Africa and East Africa, therefore; the cultures, rainfall, and flora are unique to this small area.

-Rarely experienced on its own; the western safari circuit is more often an addition; to either the southern or northern safari circuits; or both.
+Rarely experienced on its own; the western safari circuit is more often an addition to either the southern or northern safari circuits; or both.

 Tanzania Coastal Circuit

-One of the great attractions of Tanzania is its fantastic 800 km coastline; with palm-fringed beaches of white sand and the historic towns of Dar es Salaam, Bagamoyo, Kilwa, Lindi, Mikindani, and Mtwara; along with the exotic islands of Zanzibar, Pemba, and Mafia.
+One of the great attractions of Tanzania is its fantastic 800 km coastline; with palm fringed beaches of white sand and the historic towns of Dar es Salaam, Bagamoyo, Kilwa, Lindi, Mikindani, and Mtwara; along with the exotic islands of Zanzibar, Pemba, and Mafia.
 Tanzania’s beaches are some of the most beautiful in the world where diving, fishing, and cultural experiences are fantastic.

 We have covered Zanzibar separately as it is such a popular destination on its own or as a combination of safari and beach vacation or honeymoon.

-There are 3 International Airports in Tanzania & Zanzibar; Dar-es-Salaam, Kilimanjaro International Airport, and Zanzibar International Airport.
+There are 3 International Airports in Tanzania & Zanzibar; Dar es Salaam, Kilimanjaro International Airport, and Zanzibar International Airport.
 There are many airstrips for easy access to your Tanzania safari destinations.
-Tanzania is a safe country to travel to; with warmhearted people who are always eager to help visitors get the most out of their stay.
+Tanzania is a safe country to travel to with warmhearted people who are always eager to help visitors get the most out of their stay.

 To begin a safari in Northern Tanzania; most visitors are advised to book with Airlines whose arrivals & departures are at Kilimanjaro International Airport (JRO) which is 45 minutes drive from Arusha town.
-It is also possible to get flights arriving at Nairobi (Kenya); from where you can make arrangements to transfer to Arusha/Kilimanjaro.
+It is also possible to get flights arriving at Nairobi (Kenya); from where you can make arrangements to transfer to Arusha / Kilimanjaro.

 Dar Es Salaam is the gateway to the Southern and Western safari circuits.
-However; you can also connect from Arusha; after doing the northern reserves via Dar.
+However; you can also connect from Arusha after doing the northern reserves via Dar.